angelinewang/texas-holdem/readme.md

 ## Part 2 Deployment link

-This project can be found on my person Github at:
+This project can be found on my person Github at this [Link](https://angelinewang.github.io/texas-holdem/).

 ## Part 3 Getting Started/Code Installation